We have a large body of knowledge that teaches us how to do the work, but few resources that teach us how to get the work.

 And the trend continues.
 Forty percent of respondents to BV Wire’s February 2016 online poll “cite practice management as their biggest concern for 2016.
 This includes competition, fee pressures, hiring, succession planning, and the like.”

-New clients, fee pressure, pricing, staffing, differentiation … where are the articles, webinars, podcasts, and toolkits to help BVFLS professionals with these problems?
-It doesn’t matter how good we are at doing the work if we can’t get, or profitably complete, the work.
+New clients, fee pressure, pricing, staffing, differentiation … these problems aren’t new and they aren’t going away.
+It doesn’t matter how good you are at doing the work if you can’t get, or profitably complete, the work.

 How Did We Get Here?

 Today, our marketplace is more competitive, our clients more empowered, and our value less obvious.
 We’re undifferentiated.
-The resulting commoditization of our work causes us to compete with do-it-yourself websites that offer cheap valuation solutions, giving our prospects, clients, and referral sources the impression that this is all we have to offer.
-And instead of invigorating their lives, I see practices draining the energy from many of my friends and colleagues.
+The resulting commoditization of our work has us competing with do-it-yourself websites that offer cheap valuation solutions, giving our prospects, clients, and referral sources the impression that this is all we have to offer.
+And instead of invigorating their lives, colleagues confide that their practices are draining their spirit and energy.

-People also mention their need for help with follow through and accountability.
-I can empathize with that perspective: it takes a village to create, implement, and monitor one person’s action plan.
+People also mention their need for help with follow through and accountability when it comes to implementing new practice skills.
+Given life’s propensity to get in the way, we all can empathize with this perspective: it takes a village to create, implement, and monitor our action plans.

 Here’s what I offer

-- Two LIVE 75- to 90-minute video calls per month with the group (recorded just in case you have a schedule conflict).
+- Two 60- to 75-minute video calls per month (for group coaching, the calls are recorded just in case you have a schedule conflict).

-- Between-call collaboration on a private forum that provides direct access to me and your fellow group members.
+- Unlimited between-call collaboration on a private forum that provides direct access to me or your fellow group members.

-- We co-create a clear vision of the practice you want and the clients you serve within a time horizon that works for you.
+- A clear vision of the practice you want and the clients you serve achievable within a time horizon that works for you.

-- The group supports your vision and holds you accountable for hitting the milestones in your action plan.
+- People that support your vision and hold you accountable for hitting the milestones in your action plan.

 Here’s how you benefit